Best Bass Fishing Weather

 So what is the best bass fishing weather?
 For me, weather conditions can play a vital role in your pursuits in catching Bass.
 But bear in mind that unless the water is fairly clear, the weather is not going to make much difference when lure fishing for Bass, or in fact any fish come to think of it.

 I live on the South East Coast of Kent, in a place called Garlinge, right next to Margate to be precise.
 Now we are blessed with some awesome Bass grounds, to say the least.
 We have some great tide run and our rocky grounds are a proper haunt for those Bass.
-The only problem with our lure fishing exploits can be the weather condition affecting the clarity of the water.
+The only problem for our lure fishing exploits can be the weather condition affecting the clarity of the water.

 Last year in 2017, the weather never seemed to settle from one week to the next.
 Sometime we could be waiting weeks for a window so we could fish.
 You could still travel further down the coast to find more settled water.